|

 Testing Information

-Quality control standards on Ogden Cartridge Heaters include the following
+Quality control standards on Ogden Cartridge Heaters include the following inspection procedures;

 1. Resistance test.